Cpu Intensive vs GPU Intensive Games: How I Tell What’s Holding My FPS Back

 Cpu intensive vs gpu intensive games, the simple way to tell them apart

-If the brain can’t keep up, the paintbrush sits there waiting.
-If the paintbrush can’t keep up, the brain is ready, but the screen still crawls.
+If the brain falls behind, the paintbrush just waits.
+If the paintbrush falls behind, the brain is sitting there ready, but the screen still crawls.

-- CPU work: AI, physics, hit reg, pathfinding, lots of players or units, game rules, loading and sorting assets
+CPU: AI, physics, hit reg, pathfinding, lots of units or players, game logic, loading assets GPU: resolution, textures, shadows, lighting, reflections, post-processing, ray tracing

-If you’re trying to avoid bad pairings in the first place, I like starting with balanced CPU-GPU combos and working backward from the games I play and the monitor I own.
+If you want to avoid a bad pairing before any of this becomes relevant, I start with balanced CPU-GPU combos and work backward from the games I play and the monitor I'm running.

 What makes a game CPU-intensive (Cpu intensive vs gpu intensive games clues)